Fuzzing: On Benchmarking Outcome as a Function of Benchmark Properties: Introduction

-In 2021, 23 fuzzing papers were published in the Big Four Security conferences \cite{awesome}.
-To demonstrate improvement over the state-of-the-art many fuzzer benchmarks have been introduced.
+Recently, the fuzzing community has identified \emph{sound fuzzer evaluation} as a \mbox{Top-3} most important research challenge~\cite{bohme2020fuzzing}.
+To demonstrate improvement over the state-of-the-art, many fuzzing related benchmarks have been introduced.
 For instance, the MAGMA benchmark \cite{hazimeh2020magma} provides a set of 138 real bugs in 9 programs.
 ProFuzzbench \cite{profuzzbench} offers access to 11 protocol implementations for network-enabled fuzzers.
-The FuzzBench benchmark \cite{metzman2021fuzzbench} offers access to over 650 open-source programs.
+The FuzzBench benchmark \cite{metzman2021fuzzbench} offers access to over 650 open-source programs via an integration with the OSS-Fuzz project~\cite{ossfuzz}.
 FuzzBench is officially developed by Google demonstrating a substantial practical interest in sound fuzzer evaluation.

-However, the evaluation methodology recommended today \cite{arcuri2014hitchhiker,klees2018evaluating,benchmarking} provides no deeper insights into the conditions under which one fuzzer performs better than another.
-Today, we consider a new fuzzer or fuzzer modification to be successful if it performs better (covers more code) than the baseline on a number of benchmark programs.
-Arcuri and Briand \cite{arcuri2014hitchhiker} introduced non-parametric measures of \emph{effect size} and \emph{statistical significance} to assess (i)~the magnitude of the difference in performance between the proposed fuzzer and the baseline and (ii)~the degree to which this difference is due to randomness, respectively.
-However, nothing is mentioned about the specificity of the evaluation results to the properties of the given benchmark.

-Using the traditional evaluation methodology---\emph{on the average}---most fuzzers perform similarly while for each specific program there are often clear winners.
-In a recent FuzzBench experiment involving 23 programs and 11 fuzzers, we can see that the average rank for the majority of fuzzers is $5.5\pm 1$.\footnote{ \url{https://www.fuzzbench.com/reports/2022-04-19/index.html}} On average, the majority of fuzzers rank approximately the same.
-In contrast, the program-specific rankings are very diverse.
-Particularly, some fuzzers appear to perform better (cover more branches than others) for the larger programs.
-Can we report the conditions under which a fuzzer's ranking changes?
+Using these benchmarks, two or more fuzzers are compared by ranking them in terms of their performance (e.g., coverage achieved or \#bugs found) \cite{arcuri2014hitchhiker,klees2018evaluating,benchmarking}.
+To ensure that the observed performance differences are not due to random effects, tool developers are encouraged to repeat the experiments at least twenty times and measure {effect size} and {statistical significance} \cite{klees2018evaluating, arcuri2011practical}.
+To ensure that the observed performance differences can be attributed precisely to the proposed improvements, tool developers are encouraged to compare the prototype to the baseline which was extended to implement the improvement.
+To ensure that the observed performance differences are general, benchmark designers attempt to select a sample of subjects that are representative of the population of systems.
+Within this sample, there can be wide variations in benchmark properties by virtue of it being composed of disparate representative programs.